 GRAND RAPIDS, Mich.
-(WOOD) — This spring will mark 25 years since one of the greatest thunderstorm complexes in recorded history moved through the Great Lakes region, killing four people, injuring hundreds and causing hundreds of millions of dollars’ worth of damage in Michigan alone.
+(WOOD) — Wednesday marks 25 years since one of the greatest thunderstorm complexes in recorded history moved through the Great Lakes region, killing four people, injuring hundreds and causing hundreds of millions of dollars’ worth of damage in Michigan alone.

 I remember it well as I was supposed to begin my training at WOOD TV8 as the newest meteorologist.
 We all saw the potential for severe weather so we decided to delay the training.
 That was a good idea.

 The storm began as a cluster of supercell thunderstorms, one of which produced a deadly EF5 Spencer, South Dakota, tornado.
 The storms converged into a powerful line of thunderstorms that we call a derecho (Spanish for “straight”).
 The derecho moved through Minnesota, Wisconsin, Michigan, southern Ontario and New York.
 The storm didn’t completely die out until it moved 400 miles over the Atlantic ocean after some 1,500 miles.